knoksen/HomeCanvas/README.md

 - Offline caching of generated composites

 ## License

-Source files include SPDX headers: Apache-2.0.
-Provide a root `LICENSE` file if distributing.
+Licensed under the Apache License, Version 2.0.
+See `LICENSE` for full text.
+Source files include `SPDX-License-Identifier: Apache-2.0` headers where applicable.

 ---
 Made with a focus on clarity & extensibility.
 PRs & suggestions welcome.